trini0n/tera-discord-relay/README.md

 ## MT-Directory

 [MT-Directory](http://mt-directory.herokuapp.com) is a database created to track and log character's stats, gear, and dungeon clears.
 Requires [guild-app-inspector](https://github.com/trini0n/guild-app-inspector) and a proper config file that links to a MongoDB.
 More details soonTM.

+Errors regarding `[proxy] failed to load guild-app-inspector` can be ignored if you're not using the module.